Science of Learning

 • Evidence suggests that intentionally embedding challenges and ill-defined problems into the curriculum can increase student learning, even when students fail to solve those problems.
 These articles lend credence to the axiom “making mistakes is part of learning.”

-• Practicing retrieving information from memory, whether through self-quizzing, teaching a friend, or another means, has been found to increase performance on assessments, especially when separated into several sessions.
-See these articles for an explanation of this idea, called “retrieval practice” in the cognitive psychology literature:
+• Practicing retrieving information from memory, whether through frequent low-stakes quizzing, student self-quizzing, teaching a friend, or another means, has been found to increase performance on assessments, especially when separated into several sessions.
+See these articles from the cognitive psychology literature:

 • Karpicke, J. D. (2012).
 Retrieval-based learning: Active retrieval promotes meaningful learning.
 Current Directions in Psychological Science, 21,157–163. doi: 10.1177/0963721412443552